Lamden/docs/docs/develop/wallet_api/get_wallet_info.md

----
-id: get_wallet_info
-title: Get User Account Info
+# Get User Account Info from Vault
-sidebar_label: Get Account Info
----

 Your DAPP can get the user's <u>[Linked Account](/docs/wallet/accounts_linked_overview)</u> information by listening for the lamdenWalletInfo event.